ShiryAbdo/android-object-distance/README.md

 # android-object-distance
 Android sample app which provides distance of an object from the camera; using contour based image recognition through OpenCV.
 This project is avilable on google play store as an example.

+- Place an object with a highlighted boundry in front of your phone.
+- Take a picture and enter its initial ditance and length of its perimeter, all in centimeters.
+- Now move the phone some distance away and take the picture again.
+- A distance, from phone to object, will be displayed.
+- Approx. error ~2cm.

+Tested on Nexus 5.

 # Disclaimer
 I have used code from the following projects and do not own them